 Anniversary Ink: Stormy Grey

 Its color is a deep coal grey (anthracite) with flecks of gold.
 On his many voyages, J. Herbin encountered dark and wild oceans.
 For this 1670 anniversary edition, the fine golden flecks in the ink are meant to invoke both strikes of lightening across the water, and also its dark and mysterious depths.
+Best used with dip pens; if using with a fountain pen converter, be sure to empty out the ink after each use to avoid clogging.

 50 ml bottle